-Revenue Crown34
+Revenue Crown33

 Revenue from the Crown is measured based on the Ministry's funding entitlement for the reporting period.
-The funding entitlement is established by Parliament when it passes the Appropriation Acts for the financial year.
-The amount of revenue recognised takes into account any amendments to appropriations approved in the Appropriation (Supplementary Estimates) Act for the year and certain other unconditional funding adjustments formally approved prior to balance date.
+Parliament establishes the funding entitlement when it passes the Appropriation Acts for the financial year.
+The amount of revenue recognised takes into account any amendments to appropriations approved in the Appropriation (Supplementary Estimates) Act for the year and certain other unconditional funding adjustments formally approved before balance date.